 - infrastructure providers for all relevant proposals and proceed to decide the application. - 5.24 Professional planners will review the proposal and comments, and either issue a decision, or make a recommendation to elected Members of the Council.
 However for some developments the Council are only legally allowed to consider narrow technical issues on a purely factual basis. - 5.25 Most planning applications do not attract representations and are dealt with at officer level.
-Officers can only approve applications where one or two written objections have been received and if the application complies with Local Plan policies. - 5.26 The Council's Development Control Board is made up of elected Councillors and meets monthly.
+Officers can only approve applications where a limited number of objections (as set out in the delegated powers approved by the Council) have been received and if the application complies with Local Plan policies. - 5.26 The Council's Development Control Board is made up of elected Councillors and meets monthly.
 The purpose of the Board is to consider planning applications and, where appropriate, enforcement action against breaches of planning control and related matters. - 5.27 A report for Board by a professional officer will describe the application site, the proposed development, any relevant planning history, relevant planning policy, responses from those who have been consulted on the application, along with any other comments received; and it will set out consideration of the issues.